ietf-wg-cellar/matroska-specification/attachments.md

 If the subtitle encoding requires fonts that use names of fonts not contained in the attachments, then the Matroska Reader **SHOULD** attempt to find a system font to use with the subtitle track.
+Failure to use the font attachment might result in incorrect rendering of the subtitles.

 MIME types stored in `FileMimeType` that **MUST** be interpreted as fonts are: